Merrill College

 Academic Emphasis

-The college ethos is “Cultural Identities and Global Consciousness.”
-This pairing signals the college’s commitment to drawing on the “funds of knowledge” brought by individual college members to the community of scholars, and a corresponding commitment to understanding these identities within a larger global context.
+The college theme is “Cultural Identities and Global Consciousness.”
+This pairing signals the college’s commitment to drawing on the funds of knowledge brought by individual college members to our community of scholars and a corresponding commitment to understanding questions of identity within a larger global context.

 Orientation